Maximchik303/Custom-youtube-Project-JB-FRONTEND/README.md

 - **Category Management**: Admins can add, view, and edit video categories.
 - **Responsive Design**: The app is designed to be user-friendly and responsive across devices.
 - **Admin Privileges**: Admins can see all videos, approved, unapproved and denied videos, in a sense they are choosing what normal users are allowed to see on the website
+- **Trending From YouTube**: Takes trending videos from Youtube every day
+- **Recommended**: Simple algorithm to suggest videos to users

 ## Technologies Used